pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

    ``output_qspec`` field expresses the ``QuantizationSpec`` used to annotate the output node; ``_annotated`` field indicates if this node has already been annotated by quantizer.
-   In this example, we will create the ``QuantizationAnnotation`` object with the ``QuantizationSpec`` objects created in above step 2 for two inputs and one output of ``add`` node.
+   In this example, we will create the ``QuantizationAnnotation`` object with the ``QuantizationSpec`` objects created in above step 2 for two inputs and one output of the ``add`` node.

 ::